Filed pursuant to Rule 424(b)(5)

 |INCORPORATION OF CERTAIN INFORMATION BY REFERENCE||10|

 You should rely only on information contained in this prospectus.
 We have not authorized anyone to provide you with information that is different from that contained in this prospectus.
-We are not offering to sell or seeking offers to buy shares of common stock in jurisdictions where offers and sales are not permitted.
-The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or of any sale of our common stock.
+We are not offering to sell or seeking offers to buy shares of common stock or other securities in jurisdictions where offers and sales are not permitted.
+The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or of any sale of our common stock or other securities.
 We are responsible for updating this prospectus to ensure that all material information is included and will update this prospectus to the extent required by law.

 This summary only highlights the more detailed information appearing elsewhere in this prospectus or incorporated by reference in this prospectus.
 It may not contain all of the information that is important to you.
 You should carefully read the entire prospectus and the documents incorporated by reference in this prospectus before deciding whether to invest in our securities.
 Unless otherwise indicated or the context requires otherwise, in this prospectus and any prospectus supplement hereto references to “Cocrystal,” “we,” “us,” and “our” refer to Cocrystal Pharma, Inc. and its consolidated subsidiaries.